openSVM/larp/KNOWLEDGE_GRAPH.md

 ## Conclusion

-This knowledge graph provides a comprehensive view of the Sidecar codebase structure and relationships between different components.
+This knowledge graph provides a comprehensive view of the LARP codebase structure and relationships between different components.
 It should help developers understand how the various parts of the system interact and how data flows through the application.